+- Falls from height •

 - Exposure to electricity.
-Overhead and underground cables
+Overhead and underground • cables

-- Falls from height
+- Proximity to flammable or combustible materials .

-- Climbing steps and working platforms
+- Climbing steps and working platforms •

 - Risk of vehicle overturning

-- Risk of eye injury from flying particles and dust
+- Risk of eye injury from flying particles and dust. •

+- Cancer risk from Exposure to asbestos •

-- Slips trips and falls due to untidy work area
+- Slips trips and falls due to untidy work area •

-- Manual handling activities
+- Manual handling activities •

-- Using various types of machinery and tools
+- Using various types of machinery and tools. •

-- Moulds, fungi and bacteria
+- Moulds, fungi and bacteria. •

-- Dermatitis
+- Dermatitis •

-- Cuts and abrasions
+- Cuts and abrasions .

-- Struck by machinery
+- Struck my machinery •

-- Loss of fingers/limbs
+- Loss of fingers/limbs •

+- Risk of pain or injury from performing repetitive tasks. •

 - Exposure to noise

-- · Struck by falling objects
+- Struck by falling objects

 - Vibration white finger

 - Hand and foot injury

-- · Sun exposure.
+- Sun exposure